ddadaal/tsgrpc/README.md

   "protos": [
     {
       "path": "../protos",
+      "files": "../protos/*.proto",
       "name": "billing"
     },
     {
-      "path": "../../management/protos",
+      "files": "../../management/protos/*.proto",
       "name": "management"
     }
   ]
 }
 ```

 All paths are relative to pwd.

-The `name` field will be used as the name of the sub directory containing files of the protos.
+`name` is required and is the name of the sub directory containing files of the protos.

+`files` is required and is the path to proto files (wildcard is supported).

+`path` is optional and is the source directory (maps to `-I` of `protoc` command).
+If not specified, it defaults to `path.dirname(files)`.

-Run `npx tsgrpc-cli protos`, and the files will be generated to `${targetPath}/${name of the proto}`.
+Run `npx tsgrpc-cli protos`, and the files will be generated to `${targetPath}/${name}`.

 If `targetPath` is undefined, it defaults to `src/generated`.

+Extra config keys are in [packages/cli/src/config.ts](packages/cli/src/config.ts).

+This package is a wrapper around [stephenh/ts-proto](https://github.com/stephenh/ts-proto).

 ## utils: Helper components